pxc/gitbook/text/13_Rebasing/0_ Rebasing.markdown

 Once the ref ('mywork') is updated to point to the newly created commit objects, your older commits will be abandoned.
-They will likely be removed if you run a pruning garbage collection. (see linkgit:git-gc[1])
+They will likely be removed if you run a pruning garbage collection (see linkgit:git-gc[1]).

 [fig:rebase4]

-So now we can look at the difference in our history between running a merge and running a rebase:
+So now you can look at the difference in your history between running a merge and running a rebase:

 [fig:rebase5]

 In the process of the rebase, it may discover conflicts.
 In that case it will stop and allow you to fix the conflicts; after fixing conflicts, use "git-add" to update the index with those contents, and then, instead of running git-commit, just run

     $ git rebase --continue